Sawahlunto: Population

-As of the 2020 Census the total population of Sawahlunto stood at around 65,138, consisting of 32,737 males and 32,371 females.
+As of the 2020 Census, the total population of Sawahlunto stood at around 65,138, consisting of 32,737 males and 32,371 females.

-Their source of income varies from working on farms to mining and service sector.
+Their source of income varies from working on farms to mining and service sectors.
 The economic structure of the people of Sawahlunto is mainly supported by mining.
-Subsectors consists of agriculture, small industries/handicrafts and livestock farming.
+Subsectors consist of agriculture, small industries/handicrafts, and livestock farming.

-With the expansion of the district based on the government law No.44, 1990 Sawahlunto became known not only for handicrafts, snacks, livestock and fruits, but also as a tourist destination.
+With the expansion of the district based on government law No.44, 1990 Sawahlunto became known not only for handicrafts, snacks, livestock, and fruits but also as a tourist destination.

 Religion

-The majority of the population of Sawahlunto City embrace Islam.
+The majority of the population of Sawahlunto City embraces Islam.
 Most of its adherents are Minangkabau people.
-Other religions practiced in this city are Christianity, Hinduism and Confucianism, most of which are adhered to by non-Minangkabau residents.
+Other religions practiced in this city are Christianity, Hinduism, and Confucianism, most of which are adhered to by non-Minangkabau residents.
 Various places of worship are also found in this city.
 Apart from being dominated by mosques, there are also two churches in Sawahlunto City, namely the Sawahlunto St. Parish Church.
 Barbara and HKBP Sawahlunto Church.